-2024-01-16 Course starts at 08:00-10:00 in room FB53, AlbaNova building.
-You will receive a general introduction into the course and the lab project.
+2025-01-14 Course starts at 10:00-12:00 in room FB53, AlbaNova building.
+You will receive a general introduction to the course and the lab project.
+You will be reminded of all relevant deadlines, as well as our expectations during the course.
 You will be asked to look for a lab partner and sign up for one of the scheduled lab sessions as soon as possible.
+This session is mandatory attendance.

-2024-01-19 We have a mandatory workshop on how to give and receive constructive feedback via peer review, at 13:00-15:00 in room FB53.
-This will teach important skills you will need for the rest of the course and beyond!
+2025-01-17 We have a mandatory workshop on how to give and receive constructive feedback via peer review, at 13:00-15:00 in room FB53.
+This will introduce important skills you will need for the rest of the course and beyond!

-2024-01-26 Students present proposals for the wet lab project so we can plan the sample collection field trip!
-Room FB53, 13:00-15:00.
+2025-01-24 Students present proposals for the wet lab project so we can plan the sample collection field trip!
+Room FB42, 13:00-15:00.
+This is a mandatory session so that all students can be involved in the voting and planning of the lab project.

-2024-01-22 Last day to pass the online Quiz1 for the R programme.
+2025-01-20 Last day to pass the online Quiz1 for the R programme.
 This is mandatory to pass the LAB1 assignment.

-2024-01-29; 2024-01-30 Computer exercises, Introduction to analysing metagenomic data in R. This is called "First R exercise (LAB1)" on Canvas.
-You will have to attend one of these sessions, depending on whether you join lab group A, B, or C. You will work in pairs for the exercise, and write a joint report for the LAB1 assignment.
+2025-01-21; 2025-01-27; 2025-01-28 Computer exercises, Introduction to analysing metagenomic data in R. This is called "First R exercise (LAB1)" on Canvas.
+You will have to attend one of these sessions, depending on whether you join lab group A, B, or C. You will work in pairs for the exercise and write a joint report for the LAB1 assignment.
 The report will comprise written answers to 16 questions about the R computer exercise.
 The report is mandatory, and we strongly recommend you attend at least the start of the session, but you are welcome to work on your own to complete the exercise.